jashkenas/ruby-processing/README.md

 [wiki]:http://github.com/jashkenas/ruby-processing/wikis/
 [FAQs]:http://github.com/jashkenas/ruby-processing/wikis/FAQs/
 [release]:https://github.com/jashkenas/ruby-processing/releases/
-[Windows]:https://github.com/jashkenas/ruby-processing/wikis/Install Instructions for Windows Users/
+[Windows Users]:https://github.com/jashkenas/ruby-processing/wikis/Install Instructions for Windows Users/

 ## What's new

 Well for a start the repo has been drastically reduced in size, this was done by deleting unused binaries in the repos history.
 Anyone who has previously cloned/forked this repo ( _before 27 July 2013_ ), is advised to delete their clone/fork and clone/fork anew.
 The other major change (since ruby-processing-2.1.2) is that using an external jruby is the default (jruby-complete is retained for those sketches, mainly shader that need it, and for application export), which simplifies the use of rubygems.
 To revert to using the vendored jruby-complete, just use use the --nojruby flag.